RoboticsBrno/Lily/sw/visualizer/docs/protocol.md

 ## Overview

 The visualizer receives data from a byte stream and displays it on the screen.
 The data is sent in the form of commands, which consist of a command byte and a variable number of arguments, strictly depending on the command.
 The commands do not offer any feedback.
-Command synchronization is achieved by using the COBS algorithm.
+Data frame synchronization is achieved by using the COBS algorithm.

 ## Command structure